cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{tables/versus-wilcox-all-dit-message}

-Under the DIT task, Table \ref{table:versus-wilcox-all-dit-message}, we again see only one configuration that does not favor the inclusion of messages:
+Under the DIT task, Table \ref{table:versus-wilcox-all-dit-message}, I again see only one configuration that does not favor the inclusion of messages:
 $(A,C,M)$ compared to $(A,C)$.
 However, two of the six in favor of inclusion were statistically significant, although each has low effect sizes.
 Again, the optimal DIT configuration, $(C,M)$, contain the message text source.
-This aligns with our intuitive view that messages would benefit the model and suggests they should be included.
+This aligns with the intuitive view that messages would benefit the model and suggests they should be included.

 <!-- did bookeeper perf degrade when adding message source because of